Marshmallow sofa: Design attribution

 The Marshmallow sofa was designed in 1954 by Irving Harper.
-For decades the design of the Marshmallow sofa was attributed to George Nelson, as was the practice for designs coming out of George Nelson Associates, Inc. However, it was later revealed that many of the firm's designs were actually those of other designers working for the firm.
-John Pile, a designer who worked for George Nelson Associates, Inc. in the 1950s explained, "George's attitude was that it was okay for individual designers to be given credit in trade publications, but for the consumer world, the credit should always be to the firm, not the individual.
+For decades, the design of the Marshmallow sofa was attributed to George Nelson, as was the practice for designs coming out of George Nelson Associates, Inc. However, it was later revealed that many of the firm's designs were those of other designers working for the firm.
+John Pile, a designer who worked for George Nelson Associates, Inc. in the 1950s, explained, "George's attitude was that it was okay for individual designers to be given credit in trade publications, but for the consumer world, the credit should always be to the firm, not the individual.
 He didn't always follow through on that policy though."

 As collector's items

-Examples of the 186 originally produced sofas routinely sell for $15,000 or more.
-The extremely rare 103" length is rarely offered for sale.
+Examples of the 186 originally-produced sofas routinely sell for $15,000 or more.
+The scarce 103" length is rarely offered for sale.
 One example, covered in white fabric and signed by Irving Harper, was sold by Sotheby's in 2000 for $37,500.